kstasko/dyson_ARCHIVE/README.md

 Discord Bot intended to support the discord server
 ## Features
 ### Dyson can...
-- Toight
-  - Replies 'tight' with 'tight'
+  - reply 'tight' with 'tight'

 ### Dyson would like to...
+  - play chungus song
-- Report People
+  - report people

 #